2013 Glasgow helicopter crash

 On 29 November 2013, a police helicopter operated by Bond Air Services for Police Scotland crashed into The Clutha, a pub in central Glasgow, killing all three crew on board and seven patrons of the pub.
 Thirty-one more people in the pub were injured.

-The subsequent investigation concluded that the cause of the crash was fuel starvation due to Airbus engineers not following instructions to "replace" faulty fuel sensors in the main fuel tanks leading to false fuel readings.
-Leading to disaster and misinterpretation of the fuel system.
+The subsequent investigation concluded that the cause of the crash was fuel starvation due to incorrect operation of the fuel system.

 Accident

 The helicopter took off from its base at Glasgow City Heliport (which at the time operated from Stobcross Quay adjacent to the SECC) at 20:45 on 29 November 2013.
 The pilot was 51-year-old David Traill; Traill had flown Chinook helicopters in the RAF for 20 years, latterly as an instructor.
 He had worked for the police for four years, and had 646 hours of flight experience on the EC135.
 The helicopter carried two police observers, PCs Kirsty Nelis and Tony Collins.
 On takeoff it carried 400 kg of fuel.

 The flight, callsign SP99, was initially involved in the search for a suspected trespasser on railway lines around Eglinton Toll.
 It was then tasked to Dalkeith in Midlothian, around 44 mi east of its base, before returning to the Glasgow area.
 A few minutes before the crash, the pilot had received air traffic control clearance to return to Glasgow City Heliport.

 At 22:22, approximately 2 mi east of its home base, the helicopter crashed on the flat roof of The Clutha, a pub in Stockwell Street (Clutha is Latin for the River Clyde, which is adjacent to the pub).
 No distress call was made.
 A ska band, Esperanza, was playing in the pub at the time of the crash and there were reported to be around 120 people in the building, some of whom were trapped by the collapsing roof.
 The three helicopter occupants and six people on the ground were killed.
 Thirty-two others were injured, twelve seriously, one of whom died some days later.
 One witness, Gordon Smart, editor of the Scottish Sun, stated that he did not see a fireball or hear an explosion, and that the engine seemed to be misfiring.